Skip to content

 Based on annual price of car insurance policies with one driver holding a full UK driving licence for at least 12 months.

-However, although prices are rising, there are ways to cut costs and one of the most important tricks to keeping your cover costs low is shopping around and comparing prices, rather than choosing the first quote you’re given.
+However, although prices are rising, there are ways to cut costs.
+One of the most important tricks to keeping your cover costs low without missing out on important protection through underinsurance, is shopping around and comparing prices, rather than choosing the first quote you’re given.

-Why is the cost of car insurance going up?
+What is the average cost of car insurance?

 Our data above shows that the price has risen by an average of £204.54, when comparing the average cost during the first quarter of 2022, with the average cost during the last quarter of 2023.